magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 Wholehearted Training
 =====================

-\<span class="dropcaps-first"\>I\</span\>\<span
+<span class="dropcaps-first" markdown="1">I</span><span
-class="dropcaps-words"\>n every home\</span\> and in every community, whether we live in the city, the countryside, the forests or the mountains, we are the same in experiencing happiness and suffering.
+class="dropcaps-words" markdown="1">n every home</span>&nbsp; and in
+every community, whether we live in the city, the countryside, the forests or the mountains, we are the same in experiencing happiness and suffering.
 So many of us lack a place of refuge, a field or garden where we can cultivate positive qualities of heart.
 We experience this spiritual poverty because we don’t really have commitment; we don’t have clear understanding of what this life is all about and what we ought to be doing.
 From childhood and youth until adulthood, we only learn to seek enjoyment and take delight in the things of the senses.
 We never think that danger will threaten us as we go about our lives, making a family and so on.

 If we don’t have land to till and a home to live in, we are without an external refuge and our lives are filled with difficulty and distress.
-Beyond that, there is the inner lack of not having and Dhamma in our lives, of not going to hear teachings and practise Dhamma.
+Beyond that, there is the inner lack of not having sīla and Dhamma in our lives, of not going to hear teachings and practise Dhamma.
 As a result there is little wisdom in our lives and everything regresses and degenerates.
-The Buddha, our supreme teacher, had for beings.
+The Buddha, our supreme teacher, had *mettā* for beings.
 He led sons and daughters of good families to be ordained; to practise and realize the truth, to establish and spread the Dhamma to show people how to live in happiness in their daily lives.
 He taught the proper ways to earn a livelihood, to be moderate and thrifty in managing finances, to